itsmingyoo/openai-image-generator/README.md

-# openai image scanner
+# OpenAI Image Generator

+### A small solo project to implement openai API to generate and display an image based on the user's prompt.
+Also, used for learning typescript with JavaScript backend and frontend, and to be used as a reference for setting up future projects with Vite.

 ## Technology
 - Vite/React
     - `npm create vite@latest`
-- Javascript
-- MongoDB
+- JavaScript
-- Redux
+- TypeScript
 - openAI API
     - `npm install openai@^4.0.0`
+- TailwindCSS
 - `npm install @reduxjs/toolkit react-redux`
   1. Makes your life easier with thunks/reducers, setting up store/redux.